How to Choose the Best Long-Term Care Insurance (LTCI) for you

 Do you want to pay:

-Eight (8) Policy Details You May Want To Know
+Six (6) Additional Policy Details You Might Want To Know

-Here are eight (8) other policy details that you might want to review as you select the best Long-Term Care Insurance policy for you.
+Here are six (6) other policy details that you might want to consider as you select the best Long-Term Care Insurance policy for you.

 #1 Bed Reservation

-Many policies will pay for your bed at a facility to be available for you to return to if you are temporarily absent during the course of stay.
-This could be important if you are gone for a weekend visit or if a medical condition sends you to a hospital and you are staying in a facility that is filled to capacity.
-This feature commonly covers 15, 21 or 30 days, but could cover any period of time.
+Many policies will cover the cost of your bed at a facility, ensuring it is available for you to return to if you are temporarily absent during your stay.
+This could be particularly important if you are away for a weekend visit or if a medical condition requires hospitalization and you are staying in a facility that is at capacity.
+This feature commonly covers 15, 21, or 30 days, but could cover any period of time.

 #2 Respite Care

-Your informal caregiver, the person who has the primary responsibility of caring for you in your home, might need some short term relief from the day to day responsibilities.
-Respite care is the temporary relief of the caregiver for a limited period of days such as 15, 21 or 30 days, but could cover any period of time.
+Your informal caregiver, the person who has the primary responsibility of caring for you in your home, might need some short-term relief from the day-to-day responsibilities.
+It is designed to give informal caregivers a break, or respite, from the responsibility of providing care continuously, day after day.
+Respite care is the temporary relief of the caregiver for a limited period of days, such as 15, 21, or 30 days, but could cover any period of time.

-Most long term care insurance policies allow you to cease payment of premiums after receiving benefits for a certain number of days.
-The insurance company considers this a waiver of your premium while you are on claim.
-Once you recover and are no longer receiving care, the payment of premium usually resumes.
-You do not have to pay anything back, and nothing is deducted from your benefits.
-Some policies waive the premium for any type of care, some limit the waiver of premium to certain types of care.
+If you have a recurring premium due, many long-term care insurance policies allow you to cease payment of premiums after receiving benefits for a certain number of days.
+The insurance company considers this a waiver of your premium while you are on a claim.
+Once you recover and are no longer receiving care, the payment of premiums usually resumes.
+You do not have to repay anything, and most policies make no deductions from your benefits.
+Some policies waive the premium for all types of care, while others limit the waiver of premium to specific types of care.

-Most Long-Term Care Insurance reimburses your long term care qualifying expenses incurred for your care while on claim.
-A reimbursement policy will typically pay the lesser of the actual expense incurred or the maximum daily, weekly or monthly benefit.
-You do not receive the money, the insurance company pays your care provider directly.
+Most Long-Term Care Insurance reimburses your long-term care qualifying expenses incurred for your care while on claim.
+A reimbursement policy will typically pay the lesser of the actual expense incurred or the maximum daily, weekly, or monthly benefit.
+You do not receive any money.
+Instead, the insurance company pays your care provider directly.
 Some policies have a feature to pay you in cash (indemnity).
 With an indemnity payment, you can spend on your care or other expenses, however you see fit.

-Non-Forfeiture is provided as a rider at an additional cost and makes available continued coverage over your lifetime if you stop paying premiums.
-Typically the policy must be in force for three years or more for this benefit to take effect.
+Non-Forfeiture may be provided as a rider at an additional cost.
+It usually makes available continued reduced coverage over your lifetime if you stop paying premiums before the policy pays any benefits.
+Typically, the policy must be in force for three years or more for this benefit to take effect.
 When you cease payment of premiums after three years, the amount of money you have paid into your policy becomes the maximum policy account.
 If you were to go on a claim using a Non-Forfeiture feature, your policy would pay benefits per the policy schedule until the money in your policy account (all the premiums you paid into your policy) is exhausted.

-Finding someone to provide care in your home might seem a difficult task.
+Finding someone to provide care in your home might seem like a difficult task.
 Who do you call?
 You could call local home health care agencies and the local Agency on Aging.
 But what other services are available?
 What services have you overlooked?
-Care Coordination, also known as case management or care management, is a process of assessing needs, planning, coordinating, implementing and monitoring a plan of care to a person in need of long term care services.
+Care Coordination, also known as case management or care management, is a process that involves assessing needs, planning, coordinating, implementing, and monitoring a care plan for individuals requiring long-term care services.
 The care coordinator acts as your advocate for selecting the best options, providers, and facilities for your care.
-Most insurance companies offer this service as a routine part of their coverage to assist in finding the best available care.
+Most insurance companies offer this service as a standard part of their coverage to help find the best available care.
 Generally, this service is provided to improve the quality of care you receive in your home or through your community.

 We have been helping people like you find the best long-term care insurance since we started in 1998.
 Once you determine six key features like benefit amount, home and community care, benefit period, waiting period, age and inflation fighter, you are in a good position to find the best long term care insurance coverage for you. in the event you need care due to a chronic illness or injury.